openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ```

 ## Instance
-An instance is one specific materialization or version of the result.
-For example, you can have one result with three instances as result of deduplication:
+An instance is one specific materialization or version of the research product.
+For example, you can have one research product with three instances due to deduplication:

 * one is the pre-print
 * one is the post-print